-The team cannot and does not need to plan every action required; the crucial steps to specify are those essential for progress.
+The team can only plan some actions required; the crucial steps to specify are those essential for progress.
 I illustrate the importance of identifying critical steps in a case from my early days in rehabilitation planning below.

 At a planning meeting about an 18-year-old woman who wanted to live away from her mother, we agreed that the social worker would start identifying council (state) accommodation for her.
-We held weekly reviews of all inpatients, usually brief, and we had not specified the action so did not ask about it.
+We held weekly reviews of all inpatients, usually brief, and we had yet to specify the action, so we did not ask about it.

-Six weeks later, when she was ready to move out of the hospital, we met to plan discharge.
-When asked about the accommodation, the social worker announced that she had not done anything “because the patient’s mother wants her to return to her [the mother’s] house.”
+We met six weeks later to plan discharge when she was ready to leave the hospital.
+When asked about the accommodation, the social worker said she had not done anything “because the patient’s mother wants her to return to her [the mother’s] house.”
 We had a further discussion among the team and agreed again that the patient would be safe and that her wish to leave home was competent and fully informed.

-If we had identified the action of finding accommodation as an essential action, we would have noticed the failure to progress much earlier.
+If we had identified the action of finding accommodation as a necessary action, we would have noticed the failure to progress much earlier.
 [This case also raised questions about our team communication and functioning because the social worker had not indicated any disagreement at the first meeting.]

-A second set is immediate actions that depend, one upon the other.
-The coordination between different people needed must be discussed at the time, if possible.
+A second set is immediate actions that depend on one upon the other.
+The coordination between different people needed must be discussed at the time.
 Most other activities do not require specific discussion or documentation.